Emaad-Mir/emaad-fastpages/_posts/2022-09-25-Scrum-Team-Plans.md

 comments: true
 ---

+# Team Roles
+- Scrum Master: Emaad Mir
+- DevOps: Luka Van Den Booman
+- Frontend Developer: Edwin Abraham
+- Backend Developer: Jishnu Singiresu

+# Program Idea/Purpose
+Our idea for the final project is to make a program that allows users to make a list of things that they would like to do so that the computer can compile that list into a coherent daily agenda.

+# Our Scrum Process

+Here is a Canva poster that we all made together displaying our Scrum Team roles and the steps that we will take to work together.

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">